• Skip to primary navigation

 • YouTube

-Home » Family Friendly Recipes » Easy Recipes for Kids » Easy Coconut Oil Chocolate Recipe
+Home » Family Friendly Recipes » Easy Recipes for Kids

 Easy Coconut Oil Chocolate Recipe

-Apr 20, 2020 · 2 Comments
+Apr 20, 2020 · 5 Comments

-• 1
+• 105

-This easy coconut oil chocolate has just 4 ingredients.
+This easy coconut oil chocolate recipe has just 4 ingredients.
 Kids will love this easy method of making chocolate from scratch - it's like magic!

 I've been making this easy homemade chocolate for years.
 It's great for my husband who has to avoid dairy products as it's made from just coconut oil, cocoa powder and honey, with a little vanilla for extra flavour, so no milk in sight.

-Update: We cooked this recipe live on the 21st April, click here or on the video below to watch and cook along in your own time!
+We made this recipe live as part of our Kids Cook-Along sessions over on the Eats Amazing Facebook page - click here or on the video below to watch and cook along in your own time!

 This chocolate is super quick to make and sets really quickly in the fridge or freezer.
-It's beautifully versatile too, you can add any toppings or fillings and once you've made the basic chocolate mixture you can turn it into cubes or fun shapes with a mould, giant chocolate buttons or slabs of chocolate bark - just pick and follow one of the different methods detailed in the recipe and notes below.
+It's beautifully versatile too, you can add any toppings or fillings and once you've made the basic chocolate mixture, you can turn it into cubes or fun shapes with a mould, giant chocolate buttons or slabs of chocolate bark - just pick and follow one of the different methods detailed in the recipe and notes below.

 How to make coconut oil chocolate - fun and easy recipe for kids with printable child friendly recipe sheet